13 Ways To Upgrade Your Garage

 In traditional English-style homes, wainscoting is generally made of wood.
 It typically goes about halfway, to three-quarters of the way up the face of the wall.
 In a garage, wainscoting can be made of metal or wood and goes about a quarter, to halfway up the wall’s face.

-If you want to add character and protection to your garage walls, ask us about having wainscoting installed in your next remodeling project.
+If you want to add character and protection to your walls, ask us about having wainscoting installed in your next remodeling project.

 Add a Sound System